Sahil1320/CipherSchools/README.md

 - `src/styles/main.scss` and partials – mobile-first SCSS using variables, mixins, and BEM-like class names.

 ### Notes

-- The query executor enforces **read-only** access and basic safety checks, but you should still run this only against a dedicated sandbox database.
 - The Gemini integration is intentionally constrained to return **hints**, not full SQL solutions, by the prompt engineering in `hintsService`.